sk230144/userexpenses/README.md

 ## Feedback and Support

-If you have any questions, feedback, or issues, please feel free to reach out to the development team at [support@expensesplitting.com](mailto:support@expensesplitting.com).
+If you have any questions, feedback, or issues, please feel free to reach out to me at [risabht043@gmail.com](mailto:risabht043@gmail.com).

 Happy expense splitting!
 ```